sirpyotr/Odin-Recipes/README.md

         -Paragraphs
         -Headings

-The main goal of the project is to create a Recipe-themed website using html pages
+The main goal of the project is to create a Recipe-themed website using html pages.